 The bottom line: “we want it all”

-We talk with a lot of businesses about HCP and the operative word is not “or” but “and”.
+We talk with a lot of businesses about SCP and the operative word is not “or” but “and”.
 Businesses with SAP environments want agile cloud applications and careful protection of their core business systems and enterprise grade levels of reliability and performance.

-In our next post my colleague Akshay Mathur, Product Manager for SAP HANA Cloud Platform, will take a closer look at the business benefits organizations can expect from HCP capabilities in mobility, IoT and advanced analytics.
+In our next post my colleague Akshay Mathur, Product Manager for SAP HANA Cloud Platform, will take a closer look at the business benefits organizations can expect from SCP capabilities in mobility, IoT and advanced analytics.